Discrete teaching of Phonics

 At Pomphlett, we endeavour to teach children to read effectively using the Letters and Sounds programme which includes teaching synthetic phonics, sight vocabulary, decoding and encoding words as well as spelling and accurate letter formation.

-Our structure of Phonics is derived from the ‘Letters and Sounds’ which outlines six phonic phases, each with new phonemes to be learnt, increasing with difficulty as you progress from phase one to six.
+‘Letters and Sounds’ outlines six phonic phases, each with new phonemes to be learnt, increasing with difficulty as children progress from phase one to six.

 Teaching children to read and write independently, as quickly as possible, is one of the core purposes in Early Years and Key Stage 1.
 These fundamental skills not only hold the keys to the rest of the curriculum but also have a huge impact on children’s self-esteem and future life chances.